 Mental health professionals who are trained to lead these groups will also engage in debriefing.
 Debriefing involves a discussion about any emotions or situations that occurred during the activity.
 This can be a beneficial skill, especially for those who have spent years numbing their emotions with drugs or alcohol.

-Potential Benefits Of Outdoor-Based Activities in Addiction Treatment
+Potential Benefits Of Outdoor Wilderness Therapy Programs in Addiction Treatment and Mental Health

 When a person enters treatment, it’s likely they will encounter some intense feelings.
 They may feel physically depleted from withdrawal symptoms, or anxious about their current situation.
 Outdoor-based activities may have a way of freshening a person’s thought routine, by combining recovery with a change of scenery.